MyZenKey/sp-sdk-ios/README.md

 To create a custom redirect URI, access the Service Provider Portal and follow the instructions.

 **NOTE:** To add an extra layer of security to your integration, we recommend specifying your redirect URI as a universal link.
 This requires having the appropriately configured app association and entitlements.
-Refer to e Apple’s [documentation on the topic](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
+Refer to Apple’s [documentation on the topic](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).

 To apply your custom redirect URI, specify the custom scheme, host, and path in the `Info.plist` file.